'Cyberpunk 2077': How to Fix Those Wonky Controller Camera Settings

-(This article does NOT contain any spoilers for the new video game ‘Cyberpunk 2077,” so you can read without worry.
-We’re not going to talk about the story here at all.)
+(If you’re worried about this article containing spoilers for “Cyberpunk 2077,” have no fear.
+We will not be discussing the story of the game at all here — just gonna go over some technical stuff.)

-If you’re like me, the first time you fired up “Cyberpunk 2077” was a pretty disorienting experience playing with a controller.
+If you’re like me and usually default to playing PC video games with a controller, the first time you fired up “Cyberpunk 2077” was a pretty disorienting experience.
 Something is just off about the game’s camera controls when you’re using a controller — this issue wasn’t there when I played briefly with my mouse and keyboard.
 It was making it nauseating to play, particularly whenever I would attempt to aim at anything.

 Trying to do any kind of precise aiming in “Cyberpunk 2077” felt just about impossible with the standard control settings, and the queasiness in my gut slowly grew the more I tried.
 So I went digging in the camera settings, and after about 15 minutes of experimenting I finally figured out how to make the game playable with a controller.